 Mormon Beliefs: Grace and Works

-Mormonism declares that the truth is a combination of these two ideas; they are not mutually exclusive.
+A photo of malnourished people receiving aid.
+Mormons fully believe in the biblical scriptures (Romans 3: 10, 23) which state that all men are sinful.
+Christ is the only sinless person ever to have lived on the earth.
 Christ is the author of salvation.
 There is no other name given from heaven through which we can be saved.
-We are saved by the grace of Christ after He sees that we continually choose to keep His commandments.
+We are then exalted by the grace of Christ after He sees the set of our hearts and the choices we make.
 In the Book of Mormon it says,

 “For we labor diligently to write, to persuade our children, and also our brethren, to believe in Christ, and to be reconciled to God; for we know that it is by grace that we are saved, after all we can do. …